swissdata/demo/README.md

 - [SECO Quarterly GDP](https://www.seco.admin.ch/seco/en/home/wirtschaftslage---wirtschaftspolitik/Wirtschaftslage/bip-quartalsschaetzungen-/daten.html).
 Currently a test release, but a [demo script](http://www.christophsax.com/stuff/script.R) for how to work with swissdata data in R can be found here.

+- [KOF High Frequency Economic Monitoring](https://kofdata.netlify.com/) A recent project of the KOF Swiss Economic Institute (KOF ETHZ) collects high frequency datasets to monitor the Swiss economy.
+Datasets are exchanged in close collobaration with open data pioneers from the cantonal statistical office of Zurich.
+The project disseminates data in the swissdata format.

 ## Your Data Machine Readable